alexbudmsft/dbgscript/docs/Ruby/DbgScript.rst

    Lookup the nearest symbol to address `addr`.
 Operates similar to the debugger ``ln`` command.

+.. method:: get_peb() -> int

+   Get the address of the current process' PEB.

 .. method:: field_offset(type, field) -> Integer

    Obtain the offset of `field` in `type`.
 Behaves like ``offsetof`` macro in C.